JK Rowling among UK hacking inquiry "core" figures

 Among those named as core participants are former minister Tessa Jowell, former England soccer player Paul Gascoigne, actress Sienna Miller and the parents of murdered schoolgirl Milly Dowler.

-London's Metropolitan Police force and media groups Northern and Shell Network, Associated Newspapers (DMGOa.L), and Guardian News and Media, which along with News International publish nearly all Britain's national papers, are also on the list.
+London's Metropolitan Police force and media groups Northern and Shell Network, Associated Newspapers, and Guardian News and Media, which along with News International publish nearly all Britain's national papers, are also on the list.

 An application by Rebekah Brooks, the former chief executive of News International and one of those to be arrested by police investigating the hacking allegations, was turned down.